cannulation

 Make sure that the patient is comfortable

-Before performing any clinical examination or procedure, make sure to check the patient is comfortable and happy for you to proceed.
+Before performing any clinical examination or procedure, ensure the patient is comfortable and happy for you to proceed.

 Don’t rush